Director of Development

 - Information Management- Ensure ongoing communication with donors, timely gift acknowledgement, accurate record keeping in Salesforce, and tracking and reporting.

 - Board of Directors- Partner effectively with The Attic’s Board to raise funds for the organization.
-Participate in the Board fundraising committee and other Board committees as needed.
+Participate in Board committees as needed.

 - Community Relations- Serve as external facing ambassador for The Attic with existing supporters and the community of potential future supporters.
 Assist with coordinating volunteers who inquire about service at The Attic.